swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

           cpu: "1"
           memory: "4Gi"
   nodeSelector:
-    gpu: "true"
+    gpu: "false"
 ```

-@todo: gpu false?
-Note the `nodeSelector` parameter that will choose a node with
+Note the `nodeSelector` parameter that will choose a node with a `gpu=false` label.
-a `gpu=true` label.

 #### Add Kubeconfig secret